leandrocp/mdex/guides/plugins.md

 so in your README.
 "Requires `render: [unsafe: true]`" is a fine thing for a plugin to ask for when it's written down.

-A third path is to call `Document.put_render_options(document, unsafe: true)` yourself.
+A third path is to call `MDEx.Document.put_render_options/2` yourself with `unsafe: true`.
 It flips the option for the whole document, so the Markdown author's raw HTML renders too.
 Where you call it decides whether the caller can say no, because render options are last write wins: